costco-lettuce/xr-portfilio/README.md

 ## Portfolio Information
-This folder contains final product presentations, conference agendas, additional descriptions for research experience, as well as my proposed degree plan for graduate school*.
+This folder contains final product presentations, conference agendas, and additional descriptions for research experience.

 ### Structure
 The files are categorized and numbered as follows: